Scaling and data collapse of two-dimensional random singlet state in magnetic field

 in which the summation is taken over all $N=L^{2}$ lattice sites, and $\langle\cdot\rangle$ denotes the thermodynamic average at temperature $T$.
 The longitudinal and the transverse susceptibilities are inequivalent in magnetic field.
 The longitudinal susceptibility is given by

 while the transverse susceptibility is

 in which $S^{\pm}(\tau)=e^{-\tau H}S^{\pm}e^{\tau H}$ is the imaginary-time evolved spin ladder operators.

-The stochastic series expansion (SSE) with the directed-loop update algorithm \cite{Sandvik1992a, Sandvik1999, Syljuasen2002} is adopted to evaluate these physical quantities on square lattices with $N=L^{2}$ sites and periodic boundary condition.
-These quantities can be evaluated with the improved estimators \cite{Sandvik2010}.
+The stochastic series expansion (SSE) with the directed-loop update algorithm \cite{Sandvik1992a, Sandvik1999, Syljuasen2002} is adopted to evaluate these physical quantities on square lattice with $N=L^{2}$ sites and periodic boundary condition.
+These quantities are evaluated with the improved estimators \cite{Sandvik2010}.
 All results are averaged over $N_{s}=128$ independent samples of spatial randomness.

 {\bf Theoretical scenarios.} Numerical results will be analyzed based on two complementary scenarios, the quantum critical scaling and the phenomenological model of random spin pairs.